 When I first started school and beginning the process that eventually led to a career as a “healer,” I went through an experience that would forever change the way I understand healing.

-I decided that I would go anyway and that if there were any objections, that I would just leave and in that way I would know in my heart that I attempted to make amends.
+I decided that I would go anyway and that if there were any objections, that I would simply leave and in that way I would know in my heart that I attempted to make amends.

 As I rode the bus to the hospital, my mind kept coming up with various scenarios: the mother would curse me, I would make a personal family tragedy worse, or my presence would only magnify the pain.

 I finally arrived at the hospital and, after locating the room, I entered the dark room quietly.
-The room was full of family members all huddled around the bed where a wasted and frail young woman lay seemingly unconscious.
+The room was full of close friends and family members all huddled around the bed where a wasted and frail young woman lay seemingly unconscious.
 No one noticed me, as I listened to the priest murmur some prayers.
 I waited for someone to recognize me and, as the priest finished his ministrations, the mother turned and looked at me and with tears in her eyes sobbed, “Eddie!
 Oh Eddie, mi hijo, lo que a llegamo!”
 As we embraced, she cried.
 I could feel a stirring, as my presence was made known.

 The mother quietly explained to me the situation: her daughter had fallen into a coma after a long bout with HIV and it was expected that she would die soon.
 I tried to apologize and explain that if my being there was inappropriate, I would leave, but the mother stopped me and led me to Jasmine’s bed.
-It was hard to look her, lying there now ravaged by disease.
+It was hard to look at her, lying there now ravaged by disease.
 Her mother spoke to her as if she could hear her and said, “Mira nena, look who’s here to see you -- Eddie!”

 When I felt I had said what I had to say, I began to walk away and then I heard her whisper, “Eddie?”
-Everyone in the room stopped talking and when I turned around, there was Jasmine looking at me, whispering my name.
+Everyone in the room stopped talking and when I turned around, there was Jasmine staring at me, calling my name.
 At that point, everyone in the room started doing the sign of the cross and Jasmine’s mother was praying and saying that it was miracle, and people were just running around calling the doctors and there I was in the middle of that whole scene wondering what the fuck was going on.

 Jasmine would live for about four more months.
 I don’t know if I had anything to do with that, but later, Jasmine said that it wasn’t until she felt the heat from my hands that she began to regain consciousness.
 Before, she said, she felt she had settled into a form of resignation of meeting her fate.
 It’s hard to describe what Jasmine said, but I now think she had surrendered to death.
 She had lost all hope for life, she told me, and had deteriorated rapidly.
 She said feeling the heat from my hands awakened her to the fact that there were certain things left undone, certain personal loose ends that needed tending before she moved on.